864-654-6042

 • Provide us with the names, telephone numbers, and account numbers of any and all lenders that hold mortgages, loans, or equity lines on the property being sold.

-• Provide us with social security numbers for all persons on the title to the property and those who are on the loans being paid off, as well as forwarding address information and telephone numbers for all sellers to our office.
+• Provide us with social security numbers for all persons on the title to the property, as well as forwarding address information and telephone numbers for all sellers to our office.

 • Provide the name and contact information for the homeowner’s association to our office, if applicable.